gd-programming/gd.docs/docs/topics/encryption/base64.md

     // Assume Node.js, so Buffer exists
     return Buffer.from(str, 'base64').toString();
   }
-  // atob() exists - however, no support for dashes and underscores, so must replace them return atob(str.replace(/_/g, '/').replace(/-/g, '+'));
+  // atob() exists - however, no support for dashes and underscores
+  // So, we must replace them with slashes and pluses return atob(str.replace(/_/g, '/').replace(/-/g, '+'));
 }
 ```